spencer-owens/catch-a-case/docs/new-project-setup.md

 All files should have an explanation of their contents at the top, and all functions should have proper commentation of their purpose and parameters (JSDoc, TSDoc, etc, whatever is appropriate).
 To maintain readability by Cursor's AI tools, files should not exceed 250 lines.

-Use @tech-stack.md, @tech-stack-rules.md, @ui-rules.md, and @theme-rules.md to put together a new file called `codebase-best-practices.md`.
+Use @product-requirements.md, @data-model.md, @routing-requirements.md, @core_functionality.md, important-considerations.md, @tech-stack.md, @tech-stack-rules.md, @ui-rules.md, and @theme-rules.md to put together a new file called `codebase-best-practices.md`.
 This document should also include a file tree demonstrating the proper separation of concerns given our project's expected structure.

+Output this file to the /rules folder.
 ```